bornfight/README/knowledge-base/internal-blog.md

 something.

 And when someone asks a question you know is on the blog, you can just send them the link!

+You can find the [hall of fame here ](https://educations.dev/all-time-bloggers/ )🔒.

+There are also some [topic up for grabs](https://educations.dev/topics-up-for-grabs/)🔒 that teammates want to read about, but don't exist yet.

+The rule is, when you take a topic from "up for grabs" and write about it, just put 2 new ones into the list, something YOU would want to read about.
+That way, we always have a place with ideas on topics.